mdalin/secret-number-python/README.md

 # secret-number-python
-A simple "Guess the secret number" game, written in Python
+A simple "Guess the secret number" game.
+Written in Python